-Most foreclosures start the same way—a homeowner loses a job, falls prey to an illness, or suffers some other calamity that prevents the borrower from paying house payments in a timely fashion.
-When the borrower falls behind, or “defaults” on the mortgage, the borrower must fix or “cure” the problem by bringing the loan current to keep the house.
-If successful, the borrower “reinstates” the loan and resumes making the regular payments as if the default never took place.
+When borrowers fall behind ("default") on the mortgage, they must fix or "cure" the problem by bringing the loan current to keep the house.
+If successful, the borrowers reinstate the loan and resume making the regular payments as if the default never took place.

-If the borrower is unable to cure the default, however, the next step is foreclosure.
+If the borrowers are unable to cure the default, though, the next step is foreclosure.
 The law in Puerto Rico is comparable to foreclosure law in many states and incorporates many familiar principles.

-A lender cannot start the foreclosure in Puerto Rico as soon as the borrower falls behind.
-Under federal mortgage servicing laws, which apply in Puerto Rico as well as the states, the lender generally must wait until the borrower is more than 120 days delinquent to begin the foreclosure process.
+A lender can't start the foreclosure in Puerto Rico as soon as the borrowers fall behind.
+Under federal mortgage servicing laws, which apply in Puerto Rico and the states, the lender generally must wait until the borrowers are more than 120 days delinquent to begin the foreclosure process.

 Puerto Rico law also dictates the pacing of the foreclosure.
 Here are the initial steps that must take place before the foreclosure officially begins.

 Notice required by Puerto Rico law.
-Under Puerto Rico law, the lender is required to give a borrower a written notice that provides 20 days to cure the default (bring the loan current) before the lender can start the foreclosure process.
+Under Puerto Rico law, the lender is required to give the borrowers a written notice that provides 20 days to cure the default (bring the loan current) before the lender can start the foreclosure process.
 After the lender sends out the notice of default and the 20 days elapses, the lender can proceed with foreclosing on the home.

-The mortgage terms may require a longer cure period.
-The mortgage contract may require the lender to provide additional time to cure the default.
-For example, Puerto Rico mortgages sometimes state that the lender must mail the borrower a notice that gives 30 days to cure the default before starting a foreclosure.
+The mortgage terms might require a longer cure period.
+The mortgage contract might require the lender to provide additional time to cure the default.
+For example, Puerto Rico mortgages sometimes state that the lender must mail the borrowers a notice that gives 30 days to cure the default before starting a foreclosure.